freesurfer-rge/slothpu/docs/future.md

 It does not take that much ingenuity to create an 8-bit _chainable_ ALU, enabling a 16-bit ALU to be created from the two which must be assembled.
 Similarly, two 8-bit register files can be paired to create a 16-bit register file.
 Now, 'carrier' boards to do the necessary merging are required, but these can be much simpler (and smaller).
+This approach won't work for the other units (noticeably the Program Counter), but it does lessen the burden of moving to 16-bits.

 Also, through-hole soldering is doubled, but that is not _too_ bad.

 ## What Now?